London: The Ultimate Guide to Britain's Historic Capital

 Historic Pubs

-Ye Olde Cheshire Cheese - Rebuilt 1667 after Great Fire.
-Dickens drank here.
-Maze of small rooms.
+Ye Olde Cheshire Cheese (Fleet Street) rebuilt in 1667 after the Great Fire.
+Dickens drank here; maze of small rooms retains authentic atmosphere.

 Modern Dining

-London has more Michelin stars than Paris.
-For reservations:
+London holds more Michelin stars than Paris—but reservations matter:

-• Kiln - Thai clay pot cooking, no reservations, worth the queue
+Kiln (Soho) serves Thai clay pot cooking—counter seating, no reservations, worth the queue.

 Royal London